workos/typescript-example-applications/typescript-directory-sync-example/README.md

-# Typescript Example App with Directory Sync powered by WorkOS
+# TypeScript Example App with Directory Sync powered by WorkOS

-An example application demonstrating to use Typescript with the [WorkOS Node SDK](https://github.com/workos/workos-node) to power Directory Sync.
+An example application demonstrating to use TypeScript with the [WorkOS Node SDK](https://github.com/workos/workos-node) to power Directory Sync.

 ## Prerequisites